d3ltaV/NMH-Navigator/docs/SRS.md

 - View by map or view by category
 - Co-curricular and rating
 - PE and rating
-- Challenge & Enjoyment Dot Plot (similar to Wellington Dots) for reviews on classes
 - General Resources Page to important NMH tools and platforms

 ### 1.2 Scope